Reading Time: 4 mins.

 Continuous testing and early detection of bugs

 Performing small and iterative testing avoids troubleshooting the whole chunks of code during the production stage.
 Continuous testing comes helpful in the early detection of defects (not during the production stage).
-It follows a series of testing such as Unit testing, Functional testing, Integration testing and the Acceptance testing.
+It follows a series of testing such as Unit testing, Functional testing, Integration testing and Acceptance testing.
 Further, local testing of the code by the concerning developers will also be performed before it gets integrated into the central repository (or the main codebase).
 Therefore, early detection of defects means fixing bugs at an early stage which in turn ensures anytime-deployable software.

 Security at its edge

 Security is one of the important and often-ignored aspects of the SDLC process.
-Making Continuous Integration an integral part of the SDLC process ensures solid security as CI is all about fostering and maintaining an automated (thereby, less error-prone) and defect-less software.
+Making Continuous Integration an integral part of the SDLC process ensures solid security as CI is all about fostering and maintaining automated (thereby, less error-prone) and defect-less software.